Learn more about our mission to provide support and resources for the family caregivers of palliative care patients.

 This organization was founded in memory of Stewart B. Leavitt and to honor his commitment to the great passions in his life: family, art and writing.
-Through Stewart's unique ability to combine art and science throughout his long and distinguished career, the Foundation strives to continue his legacy of research and education to expand the public dialogue regarding the need for more support for caregivers with loved ones in palliative care, the treatment of pain and the toll it takes, not only on the patient, but on the families who are often the primary caregivers.
+Through Stewart's unique ability to combine art and science throughout his long and distinguished career, the Foundation strives to continue his legacy of research and education.
+We aim to expand the public dialogue regarding the need for more support for caregivers with loved ones in palliative care, and the treatment of pain and the toll it takes, not only on the patient, but on the families who are often the primary caregivers.

 Consider supporting our mission by making a donation today.